Outline of Route

 Head north and then along by the fence, crossing it to the eastern side - where the going is slightly easier - when another fence meets it, blocking your way.
 Once down in the depression decide which side of the wall you wish to ascent - in windy conditions you may wish to use it as a windbreak - and go through the gate, or not, as appropriate.
 Now follow the wall to Branstree's summit.
 This section, from Tarn Crag to Branstree, is a long slog.
 The terrain has far more in common with the Shap fells than Lakeland.
 It is worth having one last look at bleak and boggy Mosedale to the east, before reaching the summit, to compare it with the Lakeland terrain that opens up to the west.
 It's also worth going downhill to the northwest from the summit for a look at Haweswater and the eastern spur and flanks of High Street (photo) before heading southwest down towards the summit of Gatescarth Pass.
 This is an easy descent on grass which contrasts with the rugged flanks of Harter Fell across Gatescarth.

 Follow the path by the fence from the summit, not the path down to Nan Bield, and gradually the views of Kentmere open up with the shapely Froswick and Ill Bell on the other side (photo).
 The fence is replaced by a wall as one approaches Kentmere Pike.
 There's little to keep you at this summit, so continue downhill.
 Here I recently came across half a dozen fell ponies (photo). making the detour from the main path, alongside the fence which has reappeared, to Goat Scar from where the views both up (photo) and down (photo) Longsleddale are excellent.
-Further downhill, after Shipman Knotts (photo), the going gets rougher and in places quite steep.
-Kentmere valley looks fine from here (photo).
+Further downhill, after Shipman Knotts, the going gets rougher and in places quite steep.
 When the crest of the Kentmere - Sadgill pass is reached turn left through the gate and head towards Sadgill.
-When a gate is reached, with a ladder stile a few yards to the right, cross the stile and follow the beck downhill.
-There is no clear path to start with, just stay near the beck and don't cross it.
-A path appears further down leading to a gate through Till's Hole farmyard and via the farm road to the main road.
-Turn right here and follow the road to the Stockdale turnoff and back to the car park.
+Follow this road back to Sadgill.